Serves me right for saying that building your own clubs is easy and

 but high slices.
 What's wrong?
 I'll never use a graphite shaft again."

-I mentally went over the clubs I've made in the past six years, and
+I mentally went over the clubs I'd made in the past six

 clubs, and even doing calculations before ordering the components.
 This